 Don't underestimate the power of simple invitations.
 You don't have to be a speaker or a stuntman to give who you are and what you have.

 Merna Muffins is a perfect example.
-Merna wasn't smart, articulate, or beautiful...she had no talent that might catch your eye.
-But Merna could love, and she could bake muffins.
+Merna wasn't smart, articulate, or beautiful...she had no particular talent that might catch your eye.
+But Merna could pray and love, and she could bake muffins.
 She poured what she could into our lives and loved us like there was no tomorrow.

-When we'd travel across America by van doing concerts, a large bag of Merna's famous bran muffins (You see, she was practical as well as generous), went with us.
-We had austere diets when we were on the road.
+When we'd travel across America by van doing concerts and telling stories, a large bag of Merna's famous bran muffins (You see, she was practical as well as generous), went with us.
+We had pretty austere diets when we were on the road.
 Steak, my favorite meal, was rarely on our menu.
-I'll never forget Merna welcoming us home after a long trip, serving up a wonderful steak barbeque.
+I'll never forget Merna welcoming us home after a long trip.
+She served up a wonderful steak barbeque.
 She'd spent her little widows' mite on a meal we'd never forget.

-We are sometimes hesitant to issue simple invitations because we think they'll be rejected.
+We are sometimes hesitant to issue simple invitations

+because we think they'll be rejected.